fabianoh130/GcodeToolbox/README.md

 # Version

+## 3.7
+* Fixed an issue reported by a user where the copy gcode button did not work when ran in a Docker environment.

 ## 3.6
 * Fixed a bug where the finnishing pass wasnt calculated corectly if the Endmill and hole are close in size
 * Added the possibility to give the finnishing pass another speed